jdobner/aboutme/JerryDobnerResume.md

 **EXPERIENCE**

-Curbngo | Chief Technology Officer
+#### Curbngo | Chief Technology Officer
 2021 – Present

 Currently leading Curbngo’s transformation from a basic food ordering application into a sophisticated restaurant operating platform, integrating POS systems, kitchen displays, self-ordering kiosks, and third-party sales channels.
 The platform now processes over one million monthly food orders, manages approximately 20 million daily database transactions, and maintains 99.9999% uptime with less than 60 minutes of unplanned downtime in 2024.

 Key achievements in this role include:

-- Drove substantial revenue growth, increasing annual revenue by 75% through the development of:
+- Increased annual revenue by 75% through the development of:
   - Extreme high volume restaurant solutions, enhancing efficiency and customer experience.
   - Self-checkout and made-to-order solutions for convenience stores, launching the enterprise division from scratch.
 - Developed strategic partnerships with industry leaders, including Deliverect (Uber Eats, DoorDash), NCR, Stripe, and GlobalPay, significantly expanding  functionality and market reach.
 - Streamlined teams and processes to reduce operating costs by 35%, creating a lean and highly effective technology team.
 - Played a central role in securing a \$3.5 million funding round.
 - Led numerous enterprise client engagements, including a subsidiary of Loblaw Companies Limited (over 2,400 stores) and a major Quebec-based convenience store/gas station chain with over 500 locations.
 - Designed and implemented a unified front-end architecture, distinct within the restaurant technology industry, enabling consistent deployment of both native Android and responsive web apps from a single  UI codebase.

-Broadridge LTX | Chief Technology Officer
+#### Broadridge LTX | Chief Technology Officer
 2016 – 2019

-- I launched the LTX Bond Marketplace, built to optimize illiquid securities trading by assessing \$60B in actionable corporate bond liquidity and identifying real-time trading opportunities
+- Launched the LTX Bond Marketplace, built to optimize illiquid securities trading by assessing \$60B in actionable corporate bond liquidity and identifying real-time trading opportunities
 - Built the platform from the ground up as a  scalable, 100% cloud-based architecture while supporting high-frequency trading.

-GFI Group / BGC Partners | Chief Technology Officer 2001 – 2016
+#### GFI Group / BGC Partners | Chief Technology Officer
+2001 – 2016

-- I developed GFI CreditMatch, a credit derivatives trading platform generating \$320M annually.
+- Developed GFI CreditMatch, a credit derivatives trading platform generating \$320M annually.
 - Expanded electronic trading operations globally to 20,000 traders.
-- Established a Customer Satisfaction Group, reducing technical issues by 50%.
+- Established Customer Satisfaction Group, reducing technical issues by 50%.

 **AWARDS & PATENTS**